puppetlabs-toy-chest/logs2BigQuery-lambda/README.md

 cp config.example.json config.json
 ```

+The Lambda will also require GCP service account credentials so it can write data into BigQuery.
+If this is a first time setup then a service account must be created in
+the appropriate GCP project.
+Follow [this](https://cloud.google.com/iam/docs/service-accounts) guide on how to create service accounts in GCP.
+Once created, it should
+have the role "BigQuery Data Editor".
+The JSON credentials should be placed in the build directory so they get built into the Lambda.
+The environment variable
+`GOOGLE_APPLICATION_CREDENTIALS` should contain the value of the path where the credentials are stored.
+Follow [this](http://docs.aws.amazon.com/lambda/latest/dg/env_variables.html)
+guide for information on how to configure a Lambda functions environment variables.

 # Building
 Create a virtualenv in the project directory and run the build script.
 It will produce as zip file that you will then upload to AWS.
 ```